Theodo-UK/legendary-sniffle/README.md

 4. Observe changes on app.supabase.com
 5. Push new migration files to git

+### Running Python Files

+Some of the Python files have type hints (strong typing).
+Running these files with `python3 preproces.py` for example will not enforce the type hints.
+If you would like to check the types are being enforced, do the following:

+1. Check you have mypy installed by running `mypy --version`
+2. Run your desired Python file with `mypy <filename.py>`

 ### Testing

 1. Unit test using `yarn test`